jbdamask/wkid-smaaht/README.md

 <img src="images/wkid_smaaht_doc_summary.png" alt="Allow" width="500">

 ### :qa
-This feature lets you effectively chat with your document (uploaded into Slack) or URL (by first running :webchat).
+This feature lets you chat with your document (uploaded into Slack) or URL (by first running :webchat).
 It is especially useful if you know what you want.

 Experience shows this feature has a ways to go.
 It's great for certain things but lacking in others.
-For example, it isn't aware of document structure and doesn't handle table well.
+For example, it isn't aware of document structure and doesn't handle tables well.
 This makes it so-so for Q&A against scientific articles.
 We expect this feature to improve over time.

 <img src="images/wkid_smaaht_qa.png" alt="Allow" width="500">